webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 Good use cases for ConfigMaps are for example storing config files for tools like redis or prometheus.
 This way you can change the configuration of these without having to rebuild the container.

-A difference to the secrets concept is that ConfigMaps actually get updated without the need to restart the Pods that use them.
-However, depending on how you use the configs provided you might need to reload the configs, e.g. with an API call to prometheus to reload.
+A difference to the Secrets concept is that ConfigMaps actually get updated without the need to restart the Pods that use them.
+However, depending on how you use the configs provided, you might need to reload the configs, e.g. with an API call to prometheus to reload.
+This is often done through a sidecar container in the same Pod watching for changes of the config file.

 ### Towards more portable containers

 Once, you're using Secrets and ConfigMaps, it's easy to differentiate between environments like dev, test, and prod.
-You can just use different secrets and configs to configure your containers for the respective environment.
+You can just use different Secrets and ConfigMaps to configure your containers for the respective environment.

-These two concepts also make your containers more versatile in that they keep out some of the specifics and let different users deploy them in different ways.
+These two concepts also make your containers more versatile in that they keep out some of the specifities and let different users deploy them in different ways.
 Thus, you can foster better re-use between teams or even outside of your organization.

 Secrets (and in some use cases also ConfigMaps) are especially helpful when sharing with other teams and organizations or even more when sharing publicly.
 You can freely share your images (and manifests), maybe even keep them in a public repository, without having to worry about any company-specific or sensitive data being published.